What Is Hazard Insurance For Homes: A Homeowners Guide

 How Does Hazard Insurance Work?

-For example, let’s say you have hazard insurance coverage that protects against straight line winds and your roof is damaged by a windstorm.
+Imagine that you have hazard insurance coverage that protects against straight-line winds and your roof is damaged by a windstorm.
 You can file an insurance claim for the roof and some of your outdoor furniture that was also damaged.

 What Does Hazard Insurance Cover On Your Home?